Agilent Technologies

 Acquisition in 2000

-Objective Systems Integrators (OSI) is a global provider of Operations Support Systems (OSS) solutions designed for communications service providers.
-Since its establishment in 1989, OSI has focused on delivering innovative technology solutions, with its flagship NetExpert® platform offering visibility and service assurance for major service providers worldwide, including those involved in next-generation services like LTE.
-The NetExpert® platform enables communications service providers, including fixed, broadband, and wireless companies, to efficiently manage their networks, services, products, and customer interactions.
-It delivers comprehensive service, performance, and fault management for complex networks, allowing operators to monitor service quality at both aggregate and customer levels.
-OSI's expertise extends to systems integration, software development, and IT consulting services, helping organizations optimize technology investments and achieve their strategic goals through effective integration and support.
+Objective Systems Integrators (OSI) is a global leader in Operations Support Systems (OSS) solutions tailored for communications service providers.
+Established in 1989, the company offers its flagship NetExpert® platform, which enables visibility and service assurance for major service providers, including those in next-generation services like LTE.
+OSI specializes in systems integration, software development, technology solutions, and IT consulting services, allowing organizations to optimize their technology investments and meet strategic goals.
+The NetExpert® platform is utilized by prominent communications service providers—encompassing fixed, broadband, and wireless sectors—to effectively manage networks, services, products, and customer relationships.
+It delivers comprehensive service, performance, and fault management for complex networks, providing detailed visibility into service quality at both aggregate and individual customer levels.
+With a global presence supported by sales offices and local partners, OSI has solidified its reputation for innovation in product and service offerings.

 Entridia